tornadocashcommunity/tornadocash.cash-relayer/README.md

   - Set `ORACLE_RPC_URL` to an Ethereum native RPC endpoint

 4. Uncomment the `env_file` lines (remove `# `) for the associated network services in `docker-compose.yml`
-5. Build and deploy the docker source by specifying the network through `--profile <NETWORK_SYMBOL>`
+5. Build and deploy the docker source by specifying the network through:

+  - `npm run build`
-  - `docker-compose --profile eth up -d`
+  - `docker-compose up -d`
 5. Visit your domain address and check the `/status` endpoint and ensure there is no errors in the `status` field

 __NGINX REVERSE PROXY__